The Citarum Program

 Creating clean, healthy and productive rivers and communities.

-Millions of people rely on the Citarum River for their water and energy.
+Millions of people rely on the Citarum River for their water, energy, food and livelihoods.
 The river sustains livelihoods through agriculture, animal husbandry, fishing and ecotourism.
 Yet, it is also one of the most polluted rivers in the world.
 Each day 20,000 tonnes of solid waste, and 280,000 tonnes of industrial wastewater are discharged directly into the river, mostly raw or untreated sewage from domestic households.

 Prioritising healthy environments, wellbeing and access to clean water and waste services has never been more important.
 But solutions are often developed and applied in isolation from each other.
 An integrative, socio-technical approach for sustainable transformation of the river corridor is needed.